Samsung Galaxy Watch 8 Classic vs. Galaxy Watch Ultra: Which one should you pick?

 One UI 6 Watch (Wear OS 5)

-The Galaxy Watch Ultra launched at $649, although Samsung is now officially selling it for roughly $450.
-That's a significant discount and brings it closer to what the Galaxy Watch 8 Classic might ultimately cost.
-In fact, the LTE version of the Watch 8 Classic may be the same or slightly more expensive than the Ultra when it launches.
-This would really make you think doubly hard before picking one.
+The Galaxy Watch Ultra launched at $649, although Samsung is now officially selling it for roughly $450 to $490.
+That's a significant discount and brings it even lower than what the Galaxy Watch 8 Classic costs.
+This really makes you think long and hard before making a choice.

 The Samsung Galaxy Watch Ultra is powered by the Exynos W1000 SoC, and it has 2GB of RAM and 32GB of storage.
 Health and fitness tracking performance was very good, although GPS positioning wasn't as accurate as a Garmin watch.
 Overall, we found the fitness hardware to be much stronger compared to previous generations when we reviewed it.